bgola/supercollider-pinktrombone/README.md

 It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
 If it's not: add the option `-DSC_PATH=/path/to/sc/source`.

+## License

+As noted by https://github.com/VegaDeftwing/PinkTromboneVCV the original Pink Trombone C++ Code is MIT License'd & Copyright (c) 2021 cutelabnyc, available at https://github.com/cutelabnyc/pink-trombone-cpp

+The original Pink Trombone (Javascript) is Copyright 2017 Neil Thapen and also MIT licensed.
+It is available at https://dood.al/pinktrombone/.

+However, following PinkTromboneVCV this project is also GPLv3.